atomisadev/aoc-22/README.md

 # aoc-22
-Advent of Code '22 solutions in Rust.
+Advent of Code '22 solutions in TypeScript.